Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 All our therapists are licensed and trained in exposure and response prevention therapy (ERP), the gold standard treatment for OCD.

 These obsessions often pop up seemingly out of nowhere.
-For example, during a workday, you might suddenly experience obsessive thoughts about that time you cheated on an exam in middle school.
-The thoughts will take over your mind, and you won’t be able to concentrate on anything else.
-The fear of potentially wrong past actions drives people with this OCD subtype to engage in various compulsions aimed at gaining certainty about what exactly they’ve done and what this means about who they are as a person.
-To continue our example, you might go to extreme lengths to track down your middle school teacher to confess and apologize for your behavior all those years ago.
+For example, during a workday, you might suddenly experience obsessive thoughts about a time you cheated on a middle school exam.
+In response to the overwhelming distress you’d feel, you’d likely engage in compulsive behavior aimed at gaining certainty about what exactly occurred—and whether you’re a bad person.
+For example, you might go to extreme lengths to track down your old teacher to confess and apologize for your behavior all those years ago.

 Common obsessions in real event OCD